What is a file shredder? What can it do? Why do I need one? Which one is best?

 Does using a file shredder guarantee my privacy?

 Unfortunately, due to the complex nature of modern operating systems like Windows, there are no 100% guarantees.
 Data that has been securely wiped by a good shredding utility will be impossible to recover using regular software.
-If your adversaries are willing to pay large amounts of money, it might be theoretically possible (but potentially very difficult) to recover data by inspecting a hard drive in a forensic data laboratory.
+If your adversaries are willing to pay large amounts of money, it might be theoretically possible (but very difficult, as discussed above) to recover data by inspecting a hard drive in a forensic data laboratory.
 Finally, even the top rated file shredders have been shown to leave some remnants of files behind in some circumstances (some brands of USB hard drive seem particularly difficult to clean, even with Evidence Eliminator).
 If your data is particularly sensitive or prone to theft (such as data on a laptop), consider using encryption software to keep your data secure.
 We cover encryption software in our guide to encryption tools.

 What file shredders are available?